julesjazz/grapefruitlab/content/print/pity-fear.md

 Plato thinks this physical world — flesh and blood and broken bones — is too unreliable to be *really* real.
 It’s not rational enough!
 Things change too much.
 Entropy and whatever.
 So there must be some more *real* reality, somewhere else.

 Sorry, that’s a bit abstract.
 Like, ok: if *you are* sitting in a chair, and *you are also* sitting in a chair, but they’re not the same chair…?
 They don’t even look the same!
 Then what do we even mean by that word: *chair*?
 It doesn’t refer to _anything_.
-What happens if your chair breaks?
-Chairs break all the time!
-Are they still chairs?
 Or do we just mean that, at this moment, they are *both chair-like*?
-But then, to say these blue monstrosities are *like* something else — then that *something else* must actually exist, right?
-So that means that the chairs we have, here in a warehouse off Santa Fe, are just poor imitations — shadows of the real thing.
-The original, perfect *Chair*. *The Ideal Chair Form.*

-And those Real Things — real chairs, real… women — must all be somewhere we can’t see, can’t touch.
+But to say these blue monstrosities are *like* something else — then that *something else* must actually exist, right?
+Somewhere we can’t see, can’t touch.
 We can only *reason* about them.
 Pure Reason, right?
 And he calls that the *Realm of Forms.* It’s like an Amazon warehouse somewhere, full of *Ideals*.
 Hidden truths.
 The platonic Truth emerging from her platonic well, with a platonic whip.

 It’s why truth has to be naked!
 Otherwise she’s probably hiding something under her skirt!
 Or are things more true when they’re hidden?
 If not *under our clothes,* then maybe *between our ears*?
 Does that make a truth more extra *real*?
 More pure and immaculate — free from any contamination of the body.